moorepants/dissertation/control.rst

 potentially outside the stable speed range.

 Below the weave critical speed, the bicycle can be stabilized by a simple gain on roll rate feedback.
+Note that this gain is negative, giving positive feedback.
+This implies to apply steer torque in the same sense as the rate of fall. [#]_

 .. figure:: figures/control/commanded-steer-torque.*

    figWeaveStepResponse

    The step response to a commanded steer torque at 5.0 m/s which is below the weave speed.
+The gain is set to -5.

-And above the weave critical speed, the bicycle can be stabilzed by a simple gain on roll angle feedback.
+And above the weave critical speed, the bicycle can be stabilzed by a simple gain on roll angle feedback which is also negative.

 .. figure:: figures/control/commanded-roll-angle.*

    figCapsizeResponse

    The step response to a commanded roll angle at 10 m/s which is above the capsize speed.
+The gain is set to -10.1.

 For steer torque control inputs, countersteering amounts to this: To get the bicycle into a positive turn, one must initially apply a negative steer